 Source: Bureau of Labor Statistics

 Since the turn of the century, the U.S. economy has seen a significant increase in the prevalence of STEM employment.
-STEM jobs are important to the economy because of their significantly higher wages, which contribute to the overall economy.
+STEM courses and jobs are important to the economy because of the latter's significantly higher wages, which contribute to the overall economy.
 The median salary for STEM occupations was $98,340 in 2020, with computer and information systems managers earning an average of $161,70 per year (Duffin,2021).

 The U.S. economy lost over 20 million jobs at the onset of the COVID-19 pandemic, but STEM jobs had lower rates of unemployment.
-Typically, over 70% of STEM jobs require a bachelor’s degree, and these jobs have fared better than others (Pischke and Guerdan, 2020).
-Most STEM-related jobs are also better equipped to transition toward remote working environments.
+Typically, over 70% of careers in STEM require a bachelor's degree, and these jobs have fared better than others (Pischke and Guerdan, 2020).
+Most STEM related jobs are also better equipped to transition toward remote working environments.

 The manufacturing industry market, where most engineers are employed, is projected to grow by 10.8% in 2021 (IBISWorld, 2021).
 The chemical industry will also be on the rebound, which is expected to expand by 0.5% in 2021 and 3.4% in 2022 (ACC, 2021).
 While it has experienced the worst drop in earnings at 68% in 2020, the aerospace and defense industry is preparing for an upturn with an expected 11% growth in 2021.